What is syndromic craniosynostosis

 The treatment approach is dependent on the associated anomalies.
 For example, patients with Apert, Crouzon and Pfeiffer syndromes are treated with similar procedures, such as midface surgery to correct the underdeveloped structures of the midface.

-The treatment of syndromic craniosynostosis is dependent upon both functional and appearance-related needs, and should be addressed immediately after your child is born at a medical center where she will have access to pediatric specialists across the many clinical areas she may need.
+The treatment of syndromic craniosynostosis is dependent upon both functional and appearance-related needs, and should be addressed immediately after your child is born at a medical center that includes the pediatric specialists across the many clinical areas your child may need.

 Because every patient with syndromic craniosynostosis has unique problems, the timing and course of surgical treatment is highly individualized.
-It is important to see a surgeon with expertise in pediatric plastic and reconstructive surgery who specializes in treating these rare conditions.
+It is important to see a surgeon with expertise in pediatric plastic, reconstructive and oral surgery who specializes in treating these rare conditions.
 Learn more about the current surgical treatment approach for children with craniosynostosis »

 As your child grows, she should also have access to psychosocial support services to address any mental, social or psychological issues that accompany these conditions.